1998 American League Championship Series: Game 6

-In the bottom of the first, three consecutive one out singles off of Charles Nagy by Derek Jeter, Paul O'Neill and Bernie Williams made it 1–0 Yankees, then Chili Davis's RBI groundout made it 2–0.
+In the bottom of the first, three consecutive one out singles off Charles Nagy by Derek Jeter, Paul O'Neill and Bernie Williams made it 1–0 Yankees, then Chili Davis's sacrifice fly to right field made it 2–0.
 Next inning, Joe Girardi singled with one out and scored on Chuck Knoblauch's double.
 Next inning, a single and error put two on with no outs and Scott Brosius's home run two outs later made it 6–0.
 David Cone pitched four shutout innings, but the Indians refused to go quietly.
 In the fifth, three consecutive singles loaded the bases with no outs, then David Justice walked to force in a run and after Manny Ramirez struck out, a grand slam by Jim Thome made it 6–5.
-Ramiro Mendoza, then pitched three shutout innings while in the sixth, Derek Jeter's triple with two on off of Dave Burba made it 8–5, then Jeter scored on William's single off of Paul Shuey to make it 9–5 Yankees.
+Ramiro Mendoza, then pitched three shutout innings while in the sixth, Derek Jeter's triple with two on off Dave Burba made it 8–5, then Jeter scored on William's single off Paul Shuey to make it 9–5 Yankees.
 Mariano Rivera sealed a World Series berth in the ninth with Omar Vizquel grounding out to end the ALCS, sending the Yankees to their second World Series in three seasons.